BestTimesToVisit.com Logo

 shopping

-Lose yourself in the labyrinthine alleys of Tehran's Grand Bazaar, a bustling marketplace overflowing with spices, textiles, carpets, and more.
-Engage in friendly haggling, savor the aroma of saffron and rosewater, and soak in the vibrant atmosphere.
-Go early in the morning for the best experience and to avoid the midday crowds.
+Lose yourself in the labyrinthine alleys of Tehran's Grand Bazaar, a bustling marketplace overflowing with spices, carpets, textiles, and more.
+Engage in friendly haggling, sample traditional Iranian sweets, and soak up the vibrant atmosphere.
+Go early in the morning for a less crowded experience.

 Treasury of National Jewels: Sparkling History